Evan Jones (writer): 1927–1949: family and education

 Jones was raised in rural eastern Jamaica and was educated as a child by a governess.
 From the age of nine, he was educated at the island's prestigious boarding school Munro College.
-When he was 12, Jones was taught English literature there by Reg Bunting, a Cambridge graduate, who inspired him to become a writer.
-Jones was also an avid athlete and footballer, playing alongside Lindy Delapenha.
+When he was 12, Jones was taught English literature there by Reg Bunting, a Cambridge graduate and later headmaster of Wolmer's School, who inspired him to become a writer.
+Jones was also an avid athlete and footballer, playing as a forward alongside Lindy Delapenha to win the Olivier Shield in 1943.

-At 17, Jones went to the US to attend the Quaker school Haverford College in Pennsylvania, where he majored in English and Spanish.
+At 17, Jones went to the United States to attend the Quaker school Haverford College in Pennsylvania, where he majored in English and Spanish.
 There he found both academic and athletic success, earning the nickname "the educated toe": Jones was a varsity athlete, cricketer and captain of the football team, being named an All-American.
 He was also president of the Spanish Club and a member of the Founders' Club, a dining club of twelve members elected on the strength of their academic and extracurricular achievements.
-He was described in his yearbook as:
+Jones was described in Haverford's 1949 yearbook as: